Xilinx/Vitis-AI/dsa/WAA-TRD/proj/pre-built/detection-pre_DPUv3e/README.md

 - Build runtime is ~2.5 hours.

 ### 2. Setting Up the Target Alveo U50
-**Note that the docker container needs to be loaded and the below commands need to be run in the docker environment**
+**Note that the docker container needs to be loaded and the below commands need to be run in the docker environment.
+Docker installation instructions are available [here](../../../../../README.md#Installation) **

 * Follow the steps mentioned [here](../../../../../setup/alveo/u50_u50lv_u280/README.md) to setup the target.

-* Update xclbin iand hbm address assignment file
+* Update xclbin and hbm address assignment file

 	```
 	  sudo cp /workspace/dsa/WAA-TRD/proj/pre-built/detection-pre_DPUv3e/_x_output/dpu.xclbin /usr/lib/dpu.xclbin